Judge: England and Wales

 In the Courts of England and Wales, Supreme Court judges are called Justices of the Supreme Court.
 Justices of the Supreme Court who do not hold life peerages are now given the courtesy style "Lord" or "Lady".
 Justices of the Supreme Court are addressed as "My Lord/Lady" in court.
 In the law reports, the Justices of the Supreme Court are usually referred to as "Lord/Lady N", although the Weekly Law Reports appends the post-nominal letters "JSC" (e.g. "Lady Smith JSC").
 The President and Deputy President of the Court are afforded the post-nominal letters PSC and DPSC respectively.
 Only experienced barristers or solicitors are usually appointed as judges.

 Judges of the High Court and Court of Appeal are addressed (when sitting in those courts) as "My Lord" or "My Lady" and referred to as "Your Lordship" or "Your Ladyship".

 Judges of the Court of Appeal, also called Lords Justice of Appeal, are referred to as "Lord Justice N" or "Lady Justice N".
 In legal writing, Lords Justices of Appeal are afforded the post nominal letters "LJ": for example, Smith LJ.

-When a Justice of the High Court who is not present is being referred to they are described as "Mr./Mrs./Ms. Justice N." In legal writing, the post-nominal letter "J" is used to denote a Justice (male or female) of the High Court: for example, Smith J. Masters of the High Court are addressed as "Master".
+When a Justice of the High Court who is not present is being referred to they are described as "Mr./Mrs./Ms. Justice N." In legal writing, the post-nominal letter "J" is used to denote a Justice (male or female) of the High Court; for example, a Justice Smith is referred to as Smith J. Unlike American English, no comma is used to offset the letter J from the Justice's name.
+The full stop after the preceding examples terminates the sentence, not the abbreviation, and the abbreviation can be used mid-sentence in prose in formal legal writing.
+Masters of the High Court are addressed as "Master".
 Insolvency and Companies Court judges in the High Court are addressed as "Judge".

 Circuit judges and recorders are addressed as "Your Honour".
 Circuit judges are referred to as "His/Her Honour Judge N".
 In writing, this title is occasionally abbreviated as "HHJ" or "HH Judge N", but not in legal writing.
-District judges and tribunal judges are addressed as "Sir/Madam".
+District judges and tribunal judges are addressed as "Judge".

 Magistrates are usually still addressed as "Your Worship" in much of England.
 Magistrates are also addressed as "Sir/Madam".